 So, you or someone you know is looking to learn the acoustic guitar - exciting times!
 Making the decision to learn any instrument - as thrilling as it is - can be stressful.
 The entry-level acoustic market is saturated with low-cost options, and it can be difficult to know where to start, which is why we've rounded up the best acoustic guitars for beginners to help you on your way.
-We've written this guide with advice from our team of experts who have (between them) spent decades strumming away on acoustic guitars, and belting our riffs on the best electric guitars too.
+We've written this guide with advice from our team of experts who have - between them - spent decades strumming away on acoustic guitars.

 Unlike the electric guitar, the beginner acoustics featured here require very little in the way of extra gear.
 It's entirely possible to simply pick up one of these stunning six-strings and start your musical adventure.
 The sweetest part?
 These beauties sound as good as they look, so just because you're starting out doesn't mean you have to compromise on sound or style.